 DSN-2026: Industry Track Call For Contributions

-Industry contributions to the DSN community are invited to address dependability issues related to either the development process or the operation of critical systems as seen from an industrial perspective.
+Industry contributions to the DSN community are invited to address dependability issues related to either the

 The topics of interest target several aspects of dependable systems and networks: